A fanpage

 pg 704

 From my limited view of other fan opinions (its very limited) it seems like this is also a favorite chapter for similar reasons.
+Oddly I have seen some fans say they thought the cherries had some kind of chemical influence on Kat an Annie, which I think is a very odd conclusion.
+They're just being silly and letting loose.

-In this chapter it isn't Kat who comforts Annie (who is very desprate to deny how she feels), but Kat's Dad who offers insight into Annie's Dad, allowing Annie to learn more about her father, and the reader to see the parallels between them.
+In this chapter it isn't Kat who comforts Annie (who is very desperate to deny how she feels), but Kat's Dad who offers insight into Annie's Dad, allowing Annie to learn more about her father, and the reader to see the parallels between them.

 Here Donnie (Kat's dad) offers Annie some water and brings to her attention that shes been clenching her hands so hard she has nail cuts in them